 If it was cheaper, we’d be inclined to rate more highly, but as one of the most expensive modes out there, a low score is justified.

-Of course, if you’re a Dyson devotee it’ll likely you’ll purchase the Dyson 360 EYE™, regardless of our or any review.
-It’s ok, we’re not trying to convince devotees to experience an awakening!
+Of course, if you’re a Dyson devotee it’ll likely you’ll purchase the 360 EYE™, regardless of our or any review.
+That’s fine.
+We’re not trying to convince devotees to experience an awakening!

 Should an updated version make it to market that addresses some of these issues, we’ll take a look.
 Sadly, the current Dyson 360 EYE™ scores 6/10.